Get access to everything we publish when you sign up for Outside+.

 Hey, you.
-The one who’s hitting the gym daily.
+The one who’s training daily.
 Yes, you.
 It’s time to take a day off.
 Seriously.

 Why?
 During a workout, you’re busy tearing muscle fibers down.
 And during periods of rest, your body repairs and grows.
 So without adequate recovery time, muscles can’t repair.